MicrosoftDocs/bot-docs/articles/bot-framework-design-core-ux-elements.md

 In the case of a *knowledge base* bot or *questions and answers* bot, a user may be **asking general questions**.
 For example, imagine a bot that can answer questions based on the contents of thousands of documents.
-The following two technologies are designed to address this specific scenario:
+<a href="https://qnamaker.ai" target="_blank">QnA Maker</a> and

-- <a href="https://qnamaker.ai" target="_blank">QnA Maker</a>
+<a href="https://azure.microsoft.com/en-us/services/search/" target="_blank">Azure Search</a> are
-- <a href="https://azure.microsoft.com/en-us/services/search/" target="_blank">Azure Search</a>
+both technologies which are designed specifically for this type of scenario.

-For more information about designing bots for this scenario, see [Knowledge base bots](designing-bots/patterns/kb.md).
+For more information, see [Knowledge base bots](designing-bots/patterns/kb.md).

 > [!TIP]
 > If you are designing a bot that will answer questions based on structured or unstructured data from